PaloAltoNetworks/prisma-cloud-docs/README.md

 # Where?

-All docs content is included in this repo.
+All Prisma Cloud Compute documentation is included in this repo.
 Because the entire docs source is just text files in GitHub, it's easy to work with the way you want.
+Docs are published in two places:

+* Official docs (updated and published periodically): https://docs.paloaltonetworks.com/prisma/prisma-cloud.html
+* Edge docs (updated and published everyday): https://docs.twistlock.com/docs/

 # Why?